East London, South Africa

-East London (eMonti; Oos-Londen) is a city on the southeast coast of South Africa in the Buffalo City Metropolitan Municipality of the Eastern Cape province.
+East London (eMonti; Oos-Londen) is a city on the southeastern coast of South Africa, in the Buffalo City Metropolitan Municipality, Eastern Cape Province.
 The city lies on the Indian Ocean coast, largely between the Buffalo River and the Nahoon River, and hosts the country's only river port.
-As of 2011, East London had a population of over 267,000 with over 755,000 in the metropolitan area.
+As of 2011, East London had a population of over 267,000 with over 755,000 in the surrounding metropolitan area.